ceraslabs/swagger-codegen/README.md

 * [Apache maven 3.0.3 or greater](http://maven.apache.org/)

 * [Scala 2.9.1](http://www.scala-lang.org)

-You also need to add the scala binary to your PATH.

 After cloning the project, you need to build it from source with this command: